-This Bodyguard/Combat Medic Guide is focused on PvP.
-I will go over the Key Abilities, Rotations, Utilities, Stats, Amplifiers, Set Bonuses and Tacticals and some PvP oriented Tips and Tricks.
+This Mercenary Bodyguard/Commando Combat Medic Guide is focused on PvP.
+It covers Key Abilities, Rotations, Utilities, Stats, Amplifiers, Set Bonuses and Tacticals and some PvP oriented Tips and Tricks.
 Some aspects of this guide are applicable to PvE.

 But before we get started, here are some common PvP Terms and what they mean.